04/01/12 17:36 Filed in: Lifestyle Management

-A Day in the Life - Living in a Mixed House - This is an article I had written several years ago for this support group.
+GIG of ECW - A Day in the Life - Living in a Mixed House - This is an article I had written several years ago for this support group.
 It explains how we handle having gluten in the house.
 This is knowledge and experience I have gained over the years - much of it I've imparted to friends and family members.

 So, You Want to Bake Gluten-Free Cookies - I created this for a few non-gluten-free people that wanted to bake GF cookies.
 We put together a GF Cookie Baking Kit: This document that included the recipes, the proper amount of GF flour for a specific amount of cookies.
-I cover the basics of gluten, gluten-free baking and cross contamination - enough information so they can safely make GF cookies for someone.
-Note: You can tell by the logo, this was done before we became a Gluten Intolerance Group branch in May 2011
+I cover the basics of gluten, gluten-free baking and cross contact - enough information so they can safely make GF cookies for someone.
+Note: You can tell by the logo, this was done before we became a Gluten Intolerance Group branch in May 2011.

 12/16/16 - Added BeyondCeliac.org's Seriously, Celiac Disease